 A dynamic baseline of highly similar unenrolled properties outside the project area is established.
 The unenrolled properties are selected using the U.S. Forest Service's National Forest Inventory and Analysis (FIA) database and are matched to enrolled properties based on a minimum of 14 variables, including ecoregion, land elevation and average width of trees.

 Compare the Carbon Sequestered on Enrolled Properties to the Baseline of Unenrolled Properties

 To measure the carbon benefit of the project, enrolled properties are compared to the dynamic baseline of matched (unenrolled) forest plots.
-By measuring the difference between the forests, the methodology pinpoints the project as the sole intervention that contributed to the carbon benefit, providing increased accuracy and transparency to the marketplace.
+By measuring the difference between the forests, the methodology pinpoints the project as the intervention that contributed to the carbon benefit, providing increased accuracy and transparency to the marketplace.